Kipper-Lang/Kipper/README.md

 - Full translation to/and integration with JavaScript and TypeScript.
 - Import Support for `.ts` files, as well as `.d.ts` + `.js` files.
 - Translation support for all ES versions as far as ES5 (JavaScript target specific)

-## Why Kipper?

-_Skip this section, if you are not interested in the details behind Kipper and this project.
-It is not required knowledge for trying out or using Kipper._

-The primary use case and reason for the development of Kipper is the simplification of the development process for developers, both in the web and server-side space, by improving on common issues and helping developers fix them more easily and quickly.

-Therefore this programming language, like TypeScript, aims to provide more safety and functionality using a compiler and pre-runtime error checking.
-This primarily also utilises type checking, as a way to ensure that programs work as intended and that developers can discover errors before they run their code.

-TypeScript already does a great job at this, so why is Kipper needed or how does it do things differently?
-TypeScript is an amazing language, which is why Kipper has many of its designs and features similarly implemented.
-Though a big issue that TypeScript can't detect is and properly resolve is the issue of inconsistent or incomplete typing.
-This is a huge issue when working with dynamic data or JavaScript code, where types are unknown or can't be known before runtime, since due to the compile time typing of TypeScript type checking often is not able to detect issues and many will simply bypass error checks altogether.
-Even with `instanceof` and `typeof` checks, it becomes a tedious effort that often results in more errors, due to issues arising while trying to fix the original problems.

-Kipper therefore tries to implement a way to easily solve those issues in a standardised way, by allowing for more complex runtime type checks and runtime error handling.
-This means Kipper will still be there to assist the developer during runtime, by handling many cases where type issues could arise.
-This also means functionality like casts or conversions are more strictly handled and don't overwrite type checking behaviour.
-Even so though, Kipper will always try to not be invasive, and developers can choose during development time how to handle different cases and how Kipper should handle them during runtime.

 ## How to use Kipper?